 Chesapeake Classrooms focuses on methods for incorporating environmental education into the core subject areas of reading, math, science, and social studies.
 The resources used in Chesapeake Classrooms meet state educational standards in Maryland, Virginia, Pennsylvania, and the District of Columbia.
 Chesapeake Classrooms increases students' achievement and engagement in learning while improving their environmental literacy and stewardship ethic.

 Chesapeake Classrooms offers:

 - Five-day summer immersion courses.
 More than 30 courses were available in June, July, and August 2014!
 Registration for our 2015 summer courses opened January 2015!

 - An online Resource Library full of lessons and activities for year round support of course participants

 - One-day and multi-day workshops throughout the school year

 Principals Environmental Leadership Program

-Through the Principals Environmental Leadership Program, CBF provides high-quality professional development that meets the evolving needs of administrators and schools.
+Through the Principals Environmental Leadership Program, CBF provides high-quality professional learning that meets the evolving needs of administrators and schools.
 Through field experience, training, resources, and collegial discussion, these key leaders learn how to design a school program that utilizes and benefits the local environment and their schoolyard.

 Educators can earn graduate or recertification credits by participating in one of our five-day immersion courses held throughout the watershed in the summer.
 Additional application skills and recertification credits can be earned by attending our workshop series.